overtane/udacity-carnd-p3/README.md

 <img src="images/behavioral_cloning.jpg" width="480" alt="Crash course" />

-The purpose of the project is to train a car (a simulated car) to driving autonomously on a closed track.
-Training data is take from previous experiences on a track under a human control.
-Input data set consist of images of the track and corresponding steering angles.
-The task is to build a convolutional neural network and train the network to predict steering angles.
-Given a snapshot from a track, the network should be able to output a steering angle related to the image.
+The purpose of the project is to train a car (a simulated car) to drive autonomously on a closed track.
+Training data is taken from previous experiences from the track under a human control.
+The input data set consist of images of vehicles front cameras  and the corresponding steering angles.
+The mission is to build a convolutional neural network, and train the network to predict steering angles.
+Given a snapshot of a track, the network should be able to output the desired steering angle of the car.

 ## 1. Getting Data